uzh/z-pool-tool/doc/ARCHITECTURE.md

 * With increasing traffic, the application can be running on multiple physical hosts behind a load balancer since the processes are stateless

 ### Availability (e.g. uptime, downtime, scheduled maintenance, 24x7, 99.9%, etc)
-* Scheduled maintance should notify users
+* Scheduled maintenance should notify users
-- TODO [steering committee] What do we want to define for the system?
-Best-effort up-time?
+* Best-effort availability is required

 ### Authentication
 - The default way of authentication is by providing an email address and a password
+- Authentication using Edu-ID needs to be supported as well
 - The default password policy should be strong enough according to best practices to render brute force attacks useless

 ### Authorization